palomachain/paloma.py/docs/guides/transactions.rst

 - **signatures**: a list of signatures from required signers (depends on messages)
 - **memo**: a short string describing transaction (can be empty string)

-Terra SDK provides functions that help create StdTx objects.
+Paloma SDK provides functions that help create StdTx objects.

 Using a Wallet (recommended)
 ----------------------------